These functions deal with accessing data stored in databases outside CabMasterPro - see tutorial on Database Functions for a guide to these functions.

 Returns the value of a single field in the first result of the query. | |

-Syntax | DBLookup (mdbpath, sql, param, field) |
+Syntax | DBLookup (dbpath, sql, param, field) |

-Inputs | mdbpath: The path relative to the PROGRAM_PATH folder where the mdb file can be found. sql: SQL query to be executed, must have a parameter represented by a '?'
+Inputs | dbpath: The full path or relative path to the TableFolder where the database file can be found.
+Default extension is .mdb but the file extension can be .mdb or .accdb for Access or .db for SQLite. sql: SQL query to be executed, must have a parameter represented by a '?'
 Param: The value of the parameter field from the SQL query Field: The database field to return the value of. |

 Outputs | The value of the field specified in the resulting SQL result. |

-Notes | Queries should usually be designed to return just one record, but if more than one record is returned, the first matching record will be used. |
+Queries should usually be designed to return just one record, but if more than one record is returned, the first matching record will be used. |

-Examples | DBLookup("abc", "SELECT CODE,COST FROM TABLE1 WHERE CODE=?","Red","COST") will return the cost field in the row of Table1 in abc.mdb who's code is "Red". |
+Examples | DBLookup("abc", "SELECT CODE,COST FROM TABLE1 WHERE CODE=?","Red","COST") uses the database file “abc.mdb” in the TableFolder and will return the cost field in the row of Table1 in abc.mdb who's code is "Red". |

 See Also | DBLookupRow, DBLookupRowValues |